 There were several paintings by Monet.
 I was particularly taken by the Japanese Footbridge and the Water Lily Pool, Giverny.
 The Jardin d’Giverny was much loved by Monet and he did several paintings of his favorite garden.
 I looked closely at the scalloped brush stokes that brought the flowers and leaves to life.
 Indeed the work of a master painter!

 I took a picture of Mademoiselle Legrand by Renoir.
 Who wouldn’t be charmed by the innocent face and rosy cheeks of the petite mademoiselle trying hard to look demure.
 Early on in his career Renoir’s impressionist paintings did not sell well and he did portraits to earn a few francs to survive.
-And now they are some of the most sort after paintings on earth.
+And now they are some of the most sought after paintings on earth.
 Amazing how tastes change.
 Some may call it fate.

 I moved into the Hall of Modern and Contemporary Art and spent some time in front of the large painting titled Three Musicians by Pablo Picasso, the pioneer of Cubism.
 This very modern painting highlights his unique and forceful style.